GateraGael/Google-Research-Football-Environment-Experiment/README.md

 -->
 ## Introduction <a name="introduction"></a>

-In this repository, I will be Experimenting with Google Research Football Environment.
-Football has been a passion of mine since I can remember, it is fantastic that I can use a passion of mine to continue learning about my field of study.
+In this repository, I will be experimenting with Google Research Football Environment.
+Football (soccer) has been a passion of mine since I can remember.
+It is fantastic that I can use a passion of mine to continue learning about my field of study.

-Having had the chance to actually play the sport at a semi-professional level maybe I can provide some unprecedented insight and help train the models.

-Created a function that takes screenshots from that used pyautogui's _.screenshot_ Full Doc at Link: [pyautogui-screenshot function](https://pyautogui.readthedocs.io/en/latest/screenshot.html)

 Published paper linked here: [Google Research Football: A Novel Reinforcement Learning Environment](https://arxiv.org/pdf/1907.11180.pdf).